 Once our Enrollment department receives a fully completed application, it will take approximately 30 to 60 days to complete the process.
-Your Provider Education representative will contact your office to let you know the effective date and to set up a time for a new office educational session.

 Until a physician has successfully completed the enrollment process, we cannot publish his or her name in the BlueChoice Network Directory, nor will members be able to select him or her as their physician.
 The effective date will be the date of approval by the Credentialing Committee.
 Effective dates are not retroactive.